anthony-mills/raspberrypi-carputer/README.md

 This repository is the UI component of a Raspberry Pi car computer set up.
 [Visit this blog post for more information on the project and building your own Raspberry Pi based "carputer".](https://www.development-cycle.com/2016/02/building-a-raspberry-pi-car-computer/)

 # Prerequisites
 The UI acts as a frontend for the [MPD](http://www.musicpd.org/) and [GPSD](http://www.catb.org/gpsd/).
-So obviously to have the frontend work properly these two daemons must be installed and configured.
-Although for development and testing, a fake GPS data set can be activated to make things easier ( see below under "No GPS" for more details).
+So to have the frontend work properly these two daemons must be installed and configured.
+Although for development and testing, a fake GPS data set can be used in place of a live GPS stream to make things easier ( see below under "No GPS" for more details).

-The system uses PHP for getting GPS data so at minimum the PHP5-common, PHP5-cli and PHP5-curl packages must be installed.
+The system uses PHP for getting GPS data so at minimum the PHP5-common, PHP5-cli and PHP5-curl packages must be installed on the system.
 The application also uses the [HTML5 Filesystem API](http://www.html5rocks.com/en/tutorials/file/filesystem/) for the local storage of album art.
 This API is poorly supported so either Chromium or Chrome needs to be used for displaying the application.

 # Installation